OlumideOkuntade/Data-Cleaning-Inspecting-and-Wrangling-the-FIFA-21-Data-Using-PowerQuery-In-Excel/README.md

-Conclusion
+## Conclusion
 Working on this #DataCleaningChallenge help me understand Power Query better.
-I learned how to modify and minimize applied steps using M Query for Query Optimization and easier transformation practice.Cleaning the FIFA 21 data was a bit challenging.
-Despite the challenges encountered, the messy dataset was transformed into a state that renders it ready for use in analysis.
+I learned how to modify and minimize applied steps using M Query for Query Optimization and easier transformation practice.Cleaning the FIFA 21 data was a bit challenging, despite the challenges encountered, the messy dataset was transformed into a state that renders it ready for use in analysis.